-A new year, a new resolve: Retain your key talent and reinforce that your company is the perfect place to build their future.
-You might, however, feel a bit challenged when it comes to nailing down memorable and meaningful employee appreciation ideas.
+A company’s potential is only as great as its employees.
+To retain your top talent and reinforce to them that your company is the perfect place to build their future, consider a few memorable and meaningful employee appreciation ideas.

-Don't despair!
-You've landed on a resource to help you generate staff appreciation ideas—ones that can help your team and company thrive for the long-term while building both culture and careers in the process.
+It may seem challenging, but don’t despair—this guide can help you generate staff appreciation ideas, ones that can help your team and company thrive for the long-term while building both culture and careers in the process.

 1. Look beyond the dollar signs.